Hue Imperial City: Information of Vietnam Royal Palace in Hue

 - Hien Lam Cac (Hien Lam Pavillion): Hien Lam Cac, built in 1821 and completed in 1822 during the reign of King Minh Mang located in the temple area in Hue Imperial Citadel, 13m high and is the tallest building in the Imperial Citadel.
 This is considered a memorial to remember the merits of the Nguyen kings and the great ministers of the dynasty.

-- Phung Tien Palace: Phung Tien Palace, located near Chuong Duc estuary, in front of Dien Tho Palace, the western gate of Hue Imperial City built by King Gia Long and Minh Mang to worship Nguyen kings.
+- Phung Tien Palace: Phung Tien Palace, located near Chuong Duc Gate, in front of Dien Tho Palace, the western gate of Hue Imperial City built by King Gia Long and Minh Mang to worship Nguyen kings.
 Unlike The Mieu, this palace also worships the Nguyen kings and queens, but women in the court are allowed to come here to pay a respect.
 In addition, it is a place to store many treasures of the Nguyen Kings.
-In February 1947, all electricity was burned, leaving only Tam Quan Gate and the city walls still relatively intact.
+In February 1947, temple was burned, leaving only Tam Quan Gate and the walls still relatively intact.

 Hue Imperial City is to protect the most important area of the whole country, where Kings, Queen, Wives - Concubines - Eunuchs of the Kings to live named Forbidden Purple City in the middle and This is protected by Hue Citadel outside.